 Wash the fillets and trim any remaining skin and bones.
 Cut into one-inch cubes.
 Place in a glass bowl and sprinkle with salt and pepper.
 Mix well.
 Pour in the vinegar and mix well.
 Cover loosely and chill for about two hours.

 Drain the fish.
-Add the kalamansi juice, garlic, chili peppers, bell pepper, ginger and onion.
+Add the kalamansi juice, garlic, chilies, bell pepper, ginger and onion.
 Mix well and chill for another 20 minutes.
 Pour in the coconut cream, mix well and serve cold.